Erufailo/recipe-book/README.md

 # RecipeBook

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.
+It is the tutorial project for the Angular Complete Guide on Udemy.

+## Dependencies

+To install the dependencies for the project run `npm install`.

 ## Development server